ViaQ/Main/README-mux.md

 ## Installing ViaQ

+These instructions and config files are for an all-in-one, single machine, run ansible on the same machine you are installing ViaQ on.

+*NOTE* *THIS IS NOT FOR PRODUCTION USE*

+The setup below is for a developer or demo machine, all-in-one, running Ansible in *local* mode to install ViaQ on the same machine as Ansible is running on.
+It also configures the `AllowAllPasswordIdentityProvider` which means anyone can log in using the OpenShift UI.

 Ansible is used to install ViaQ and OCP or Origin using OpenShift Ansible.
 The following packages are required: openshift-ansible openshift-ansible-callback-plugins openshift-ansible-filter-plugins